About children fighting

 Sometimes children’s fighting is caused by a condition like attention deficit hyperactivity disorder (ADHD), which makes it hard for children to manage their behaviour.
 If you’re worried about your children’s behaviour more generally, it’s also a good idea to talk with a professional.

 And if you’re feeling overwhelmed or stressed by fighting, it’s worth getting support.
 You could start by talking to family, friends and other parents.
-If you need advice right away, you can try a telephone hotline.
+If you need advice right away, you can try a parenting helpline.